EBCoP/technique-tuesday-2017-06-27/functionals.md

 The functional `lapply` returns a list.
 That list has 20 elements in it, because csv\_files has 20 entries.
 Each element in the list is a data frame composed of the data from a single file.
-The function `data.frame` converts the list to a data frame.
+The function `bind_rows` from dplyr converts the list to a data frame.
 The end result is a single data frame, with all of the data from our 20 files.

 Take a look at this code and think about it.
 This is a high-level idea and is something even some experienced programmers struggle with.
 But,